enix/proxmox-api-go/README.md

-# Proxmox API Go
+# Proxmox API Go for Proxmox 5.3 onwards

 Proxmox API in golang.
 For /api2/json.
 Work in progress.

-Starting with Proxmox 5.2 you can use clout-init options.
+This is a fork of Telmate's work, with a particular focus on cloud-init based images.

 ## Build